microsoft/botbuilder-tools/packages/LGvscodeExt/README.md

 Get more detail -> [Language Generation](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation)

 # how to use for customer
-- `npm install` to install packages
+- `npm install` to install packagesnpm run compile
 - `npm run compile`
 - `npm install -g vsce`, if `vsce` is not installed globally.
 - use `vsce package` to export vsix file